 Most on the ferry are day-trippers, heading to Cumberland for the special Plum Orchard tour.
 Some, though, are heavily laden with camping backpacks, coolers, and gear.
 They are embarking on a camping adventure at Sea Camp, Cumberland’s more developed campground with minor conveniences (restrooms, cold showers).

-Plum Orchard, circa 1898, is one of a few mansions that were built on Cumberland by Lucy Carnegie.
+Plum Orchard, circa 1898, is one of a few homes built on Cumberland Island by Lucy Carnegie.
 A magnificent “Classical Revival” mansion of 22,000 square feet, step through the grand entry into another era of Southern comfort.

-Plum Orchard offers an opportunity to glimpse the late 19th and early 20th century lifestyle of one of America’s most wealthy and famous families, in one of the most unusual settings.
-As the ferry neared Plum Orchard along the Brickhill River, wild horses grazed in the marsh grass along the riverbank, like the scene of an idyllic painting.
-The ferry then landed at the Plum Orchard dock.
+Plum Orchard offers an opportunity to glimpse the late 19th and early 20th century lifestyle of one of America’s most wealthy, famous families, in one of the most unusual settings.
+As the ferry neared the Plum Orchard dock along the Brickhill River, wild horses grazed in the marsh grass along the riverbank, like the scene of an idyllic painting.
+The ferry then landed at the Plum Orchard estate.

 Walking along, visitors are greeted by Plum Orchard’s expansive grounds, dotted with ancient, stately oak trees draped in Spanish moss.
 With the fog gone on the western side of the island, the sun-bleached mansion gleamed brilliant white against the deep blue sky in the afternoon.